 Looking back on it, as I write this piece, it almost seemed easy to pay off that $10,000.
 I committed to a timeline, set my payments to autopay and just let online banking do its thing.
 I was living and working in New York City, and while paying off my debt was the priority, I don’t remember devoting as much mental energy to the payoff as I did for the $8k in 90-day challenge.

 Autopay is what made this a reality for me.
-I had autopay set to minimums, and then I did the Debt snowball method.
+I had autopay set to minimums, and then I did the “Debt-snowball” method (As made popular by Dave Ramsey).
 Once I paid off a card in full, I routed that minimum to the next card and so on.

 Being able to swing this was due in part to being young, and very much part of the “culture” of living in NYC – everyone has roommates.
 Now that I’m 30, I doubt I’d want to live with that many people, but at the time it was both super economical and fun.